 - Check the photo on the license of the nail technician.
 Make sure they match.

 - Ask about sanitation procedures.
 Instruments should be autoclaved in a steam sterilizer just like surgical instruments.
 When in doubt, bring your own!
 There are lots of instrument sets available to purchase and clean yourself.

 - Is the spa chair pipe-less and cleaned after each pedicure?
 This is a new chair technology that is available to make you safer.
-Has the spa updated their old whirlpool chairs with this pipe-less technology?
+Also, be sure that a plastic cover is placed inside the basin.

 - Did the nail technician wash their hands after their last pedicure?
 Hand washing should be standard protocol and prevents spread of almost all pathogens including the common cold.

 - Is the nail technician wearing gloves?
 This is the only profession that handles sharp instruments putting the client and the technician at risk that OSHA does not require them to wear gloves.
 You wouldn't let a dental technician clean your teeth without gloves, would you?